RivValtin/ffxivguide/telegraphs.md

 **Blue Circle**

-Appears as a blue pulsing circle.
+Appears as a blue pulsing circle on the ground.
 When it goes off you are pushed directly away from the center of it.
 However, being _inside_ the circle when it resolves is also deadly.
+There are a small number of cases where a mechanic works identically to this but uses a different appearance for the ground marker (such as Void Aero III on the first boss in Dun Scaith).

 **Ground Arrows**